BoThomas/churchtools-extensions/extensions/translator/README.md

 - A screen or projector for displaying translations

 > [!NOTE]
-> The presentation mode has only been tested on Chromium-based browsers (Chrome, Edge, Brave, Opera, Vivaldi).
-Other browsers may work but could experience unexpected behavior or display issues.
+> The presentation mode has only been tested on Chromium-based browsers (Chrome, Edge, Brave ...).
+Other browsers may work but could experience unexpected behavior.

 ## Azure Setup